graphcore/poptorch/docs/user_guide/overview.rst

 -----------------------

-This class should not be created directly but is a wrapper around the model that was passed into :py:func:``inferenceModel`` or :py:func:``trainingModel``.
+This class should not be created directly but is a wrapper around the model that was passed into :py:func:`~poptorch.inferenceModel` or :py:func:`~poptorch.trainingModel`.
 It only has a few methods which can be used to interface with the IPU.

-The :py:class:``PoplarExecutor`` will implicitly keep in sync the parameters of the  source PyTorch model and the PopTorch model(s).
+The :py:class:`~poptorch.PoplarExecutor` will implicitly keep in sync the parameters of the  source PyTorch model and the PopTorch model(s).
 However, weights need to be  explicitly copied if the model is trained on the CPU and inference is run on the IPU.

-See :py:class:`poptorch.PoplarExecutor` for complete reference of IPU interface functionality.
+See :py:class:`~poptorch.PoplarExecutor` for a complete description of the IPU interface functionality.

   .. code-block:: python